GRADUATE LEADERSHIP COUNCIL CONSTITUTION

 Section 2: Removal of the Student Council President

-If a Student Council President resigns or is removed from office in accordance with their respective Student Council’s bylaws, they shall be automatically removed from serving on the Council as their school’s representative.
+If a Student Council President resigns or is removed from office in accordance with their respective Student Council’s Bylaws, they shall be automatically removed from serving on the Council as their school’s representative.
 Their successor shall be charged with representing that school on the Graduate Leadership Council.
-If a Student Council President resigns or is removed from office in accordance with the Council’s bylaws, they shall be automatically removed from serving as President on their Student Council.
+If a Student Council President resigns or is removed from office in accordance with the Council’s Bylaws, they shall be automatically removed from serving as President on their Student Council.

 ARTICLE V: AMENDMENTS, RATIFICATION, AND REFERENDUM